goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

 The news agency, the Concord Times, is implementing a new article management system in Zope 3.
-In order to better understand their security situation, they have installed z3c.security tool.
+In order to better understand their security situation they have installed z3c.security tool.

     >>> concordTimes = getRootFolder()

 The Concord Times site is a folder which contains a Folder per issue and  each issue contains articles.

     >>> class Issue(Folder):
     ...     implements(IFolder)
     ...     def __repr__(self):
     ...         return '<%s %r>' %(self.__class__.__name__, self.title)

     >>> ztapi.provideAdapter(
     ...
 IRequest, IFolder,
     ...
 Issue)

     >>> class Article(contained.Contained, persistent.Persistent):
     ...     implements(IAttributeAnnotatable)
     ...